Who inspired you to become a lawyer?

 How do you relate your undergraduate degree to your practice on the bench?

-What community service do you pursue and why?
+What community service have you pursued and why?

-Do you currently serve on any Jacksonville Bar Association committees?
+Do you currently serve on the JBA in any committee?

 What is your favorite book?